cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 X-Wing is still a work in progress, but I reached out to the RFC authors—Deirdre Connolly, Peter Schwabe, and Bas Westerbaan—to ask when we can expect the final specification to be published.
 Just ten minutes later, Bas replied:

 > [!QUOTE]
-> „X-Wing is final and being shipped by Google and Apple presumably in hardware.“
+> X-Wing is final and being shipped by Google and Apple presumably in hardware.
 >
-> \- Bas Westerbaan
+> — Bas Westerbaan

 To be sure, I followed up and asked whether they expect any further changes to the current RFC draft—which they don't:

 > [!QUOTE]
-> „No significant changes, no changes planned or expected at all“
+> No significant changes, no changes planned or expected at all.
 >
-> \- Deirdre Connolly
+> — Deirdre Connolly

 This confirmed our belief that now is the perfect time to begin adopting X-Wing as the future standard for key encapsulation.